ENV File Formatter

 • Verifiable: Check your DevTools Network tab.
 You will see 0 outbound requests.

-You might be tempted to paste it into a random online text formatter to sort the lines or align the equals signs.
+Many developers are tempted to paste their configuration into a random online text formatter to sort the lines or align the equals signs.
 Do not do this.
-Many online text tools log user inputs, and pasting your production secrets into an untrusted server is a massive security risk.
+Traditional online text tools process data on remote servers, meaning pasting your production secrets is a massive security risk that could leak your AWS keys or Stripe tokens.

-Our ENV File Formatter was built specifically to solve this.
-It parses your configuration, aligns the values into neat columns, and optionally sorts the keys alphabetically—all entirely within your local browser memory.
+Our ENV File Formatter was built specifically to solve this security dilemma.
+It parses your configuration, perfectly aligns the values into neat columns, and optionally sorts the keys alphabetically—all entirely within your local browser memory using ZeroData architecture.

 Common Use Cases